Kronuz/Xapiand/docs/_docs/contributing.md

 any of the following partitioning strategies:

-#### Social-Based Partitioning and Replication

-* Horizontal scaling by distributing indexes among several nodes.
-* Maximizes data locality ensuring related indexes are kept (or are directly available) in the same node.
-* Minimizes network usage when accessing a set of related indexes.

 #### Random Consistent Partitioning

 * Horizontal scaling by distributing indexes among several nodes.
+* Increases data locality by increasing number of read-only replicas.
+* Minimizes network usage when accessing indexes locally available.

 ---